 Once you have become accustomed to using these five simple folders, you may find that a little adjustment works better for you.
 For example, I have split my Active Projects folder into “Active-Clients” and “Active-Other.”
 While I could have continued to store all of my Active Projects in one top-level folder, I felt this breakout was worthwhile for the way that I work.
 Before adding new folders, though, be sure they are needed and make sense with your daily workflow and style.
 Only then will you be able to maintain what you have built.

-If you are interested in learning more tips and tools for email management or feel this would be valuable for your team, contact me to schedule a workshop or in-person email management session.
+If you are interested in learning more tips and tools for email management or feel this would be valuable for your team, contact me to schedule a workshop or in-person or virtual email management session.